Health insurance requirement

-On-site healthcare for UW Tacoma students seeking advice on minor health issues is provided through Student Health Services.
-This office can help with immunizations, flu shots, annual physicals and other basic medical services.
+On-site healthcare for UW Tacoma students is provided through Student Health Services.
+This office can help with immunizations, flu shots, annual physicals and other primary care medical services.
 This service is free for all UW Tacoma students; there is no charge for appointments.
 There are also benefits with your health insurance coverage if you coordinate your care through the campus clinic.

 UW Insurance Waiver Eligibility

 Students should not expect to be able to purchase an insurance plan that is not through the University of Washington.
 The requirement to purchase the UW Student Health Insurance Plan may be waived only if you fit into one of the following categories and have comparable insurance that is valid in the U.S. are eligible for an insurance waiver: